axrav/_URLshortner/README.md

 - Redis Database
 - go-redis
 - godotenv
+- Javascript
+- HTML5

 ## About Project

-Just Another URLshortner made in Go Lang with the help of Go Fiber, Redis Database.A frontend UI to interact with the backend API made in Html,Javascript,CSS
+Just Another URLshortner made in Go Lang with the help of Go Fiber, Redis Database.A frontend UI to interact with the backend API made in Html,Javascript.
+Helped me in Learning integration of frontend with backend